TL:DR: There is no law that states that you have to interact with them. Leave before they get started if you can.

 - If you feel you must, you can shout an apology or excuse over your shoulder while you are getting out of Dodge.
 “Can’t-talk-right-now-bye!”
 But be sure you are at a safe distance and can continue your escape before you say anything, lest you get sucked in.

-Here is a great example.
+Here is an outstanding example.
 My friend Marge Rogers is working with a client who is learning to turn around and book it in the other direction when someone approaches her dog.
 You can see that she is also using the universal “Stop” signal with her hand up and facing, palm forward, at the pushy “stranger.”
 Once she also yells “NO!”
 Kudos to this great dog guardian!
 And I’ll mention that while both the hand signal and the “NO!” are forms of communication, they are not ones that invite further response!

 I explain to my owners their first responsibility is to their dog.
 Not some random stranger they will never see again.
 Let their dog know they have his back.Marge Rogers